Skip to main content

 Define the service

 Next, define the module blocks for the AWS Lambda function and HTTP API Gateway.
-For the Lambda, we will use the Lambda function module, for the HTTP API Gateway we will use the HTTP API Gateway module.
+Use the Lambda function module for the Lambda function, and the HTTP API Gateway module for the HTTP API Gateway.

-To keep the configuration simple for this guide, we define a single route — ANY /{proxy+}.
-This tells the API Gateway to send any requests matching the path /* to the Lambda.
-This is an effective approach if you are using an API framework in the Lambda function code that can handle request routing.
-We will also set some defaults for the Lambda to not run in a VPC, have a maximum run time of 30 seconds, and 128MB of memory.
+To simplify the configuration for this guide, we define a single route — ANY /{proxy+}.
+This configuration directs the API Gateway to forward all requests matching the path /* to the Lambda function.
+This approach is particularly effective when using an API framework within the Lambda function code to handle request routing.

 module "lambda" {